 7. With Harlem Heritage Tours, individuals can explore the Upper Manhattan neighborhood’s rich history, with guided tours covering topics including the Harlem Renaissance, the American civil rights movement, and more.

-Inside Out Tours is offering both in-person and virtual versions of the Lower Manhattan NYC Slavery & the Underground Railroad Walking Tour, which explores New York City’s colonial roots, including the site of the City’s first slave market, a former stop on the Underground Railroad, the African Burial Ground Memorial, and more.
+8. Inside Out Tours is offering both in-person and virtual versions of the Lower Manhattan NYC Slavery & the Underground Railroad Walking Tour, which explores New York City’s colonial roots, including the site of the City’s first slave market, a former stop on the Underground Railroad, the African Burial Ground Memorial, and more.

 10. Leslie-Lohman Museum of Art, the only dedicated LGBTQ art museum in the world, is reopening its doors this Saturday, February 6.
 Those looking to experience the museum from home this month can stream the new Rashaad Newsome: Black Magic performance film, which celebrates the resiliency and strength of the Black Queer community.